RobertTalbert/discretecs/course-documentation/MTH225-Fall2020-syllabus.md

 **Weekly Practice sets** receiving an R or N can be revised, with the following limitations: (1) work receiving an "R" costs one token to revise; (2) work receiving an "N" costs two tokens to revise; and (3) no more than one Weekly Practice set may be revised in a given week.

-However, **Daily Prep** and **Followup Activities** may not be revised at all; these are graded on the basis of completeness and effort only and are intended to be done once.
+However, **Daily Prep** and **Class Activities** may not be revised at all; these are graded on the basis of completeness and effort only and are intended to be done once.